 This national competition for UK* secondary schools pits teams of students in Years 7 to 11 against each other in a timed automated challenge across two rounds each of which can be sat at any point in a nominated working fortnight under local team supervision / invigilation.
 Local teacher expertise is not required, merely careful supervision.

-**NOTE: THERE HAVE BEEN A FEW CHANGES FOR THE 2019 CHALLENGE – THERE ARE NOW TWO ROUNDS.
+THERE ARE TWO ROUNDS TO THE COMPETITION.
 THE FIRST ROUND IS FOR PAIRS (OR SOLO IF NECESSARY) SHARING ONE COMPUTER.

-THE SECOND ROUND IS NOW FOR THREES, SITTING TOGETHER ON UP TO THREE COMPUTERS WITH UP TO THREE DIFFERENT HACKERRANK LOGINS PER TEAM.
-STUDENTS MUST BE IN YEARS 7-11 (UK – AS DETERMINED BY THEIR AGE).
-IN ROUND 2 A MAXIMUM OF TWO Y10-11 STUDENTS ARE ALLOWED.**
+THE SECOND ROUND IS FOR THREES WITH A MAXIMUM OF TWO Y10-11 STUDENTS ALLOWED PER TEAM.
+STUDENTS SIT TOGETHER ON UP TO THREE COMPUTERS WITH UP TO THREE DIFFERENT LOGINS PER TEAM.
+ALL STUDENTS MUST BE IN YEARS 7-11 (UK – AS DETERMINED BY THEIR AGE).

 Coding submissions will be supported in a number of different languages but these will be limited and reviewed each year based on demand from registering schools.
 Python, C++, C#, Java and Visual Basic.Net are the main languages of choice for this competition.